-Examination Report: Second-year proposal examination

-1. Statement of broad and specific questions (logic, clarity, etc.)

-2. Statement of significance (logic, clarity, etc.)

-3. Statement of hypothesis (logic, clarity, justification, etc.) -- The exam requires defining one or more hypotheses, which should the most reasonable answer(s) to the proposal's specific question based on what is already known.
+Examination Report: Second-year proposal examination 1.
+Statement of broad and specific questions (logic, clarity, etc.) Unsatisfactory Satisfactory Exceptional 2.
+Statement of signific 2.
+Statement of significance (logic, clarity, etc.) Unsatisfactory Satisfactory Exceptional defining one or more to the proposal's spe 3.
+Statement of hypothesis (logic, clarity, justification, etc.) The exam requires defining one or more hypotheses, which should the most reasonable answer(s) to the proposal's specific question based on what is already known.
 Hypotheses must be justified by prior observations.

-4. Experimental approach -- The exam requires development of an experimental approach that rigorously tests the hypothesis.

-5. Knowledge of relevant background material -- The student should have a command of background knowledge relevant to their proposal, broadly defined.

-6. Professional demeanor -- The student should be able to field questions calmly without being defensive or evasive.

-Provide comments addressing any issues for items 1-6 above, or other items that warrant mentioning (e.g. quality of writing, etc.).
+Unsatisfactory Satisfactory Exceptional Experimental approach The exam requires development of an experimental approach that rigorously tests the hypothesis.
+Unsatisfactory Satisfactory Exceptional Knowledge of relevant background material The student should have a command of background knowledge relevant to their proposal, broadly defined.
+Unsatisfactory Satisfactory Exceptional Professional demeanor The student should be able to field questions calmly without being defensive or evasive.
+Unsatisfactory Satisfactory Exceptional Provide comments addressing any issues for items 1-6 above, or other items that warrant mentioning (e.g. quality of writing, etc.).
 Any aspect of the exam deemed "unsatisfactory" must be addressed through a remedy prescribed by the committee.
 For example, the student may be assigned a rewrite of the hypothesis to improve the justification.
 If a significant portion of the exam is unsatisfactory, a complete retake may be warranted.